Profile

 1. 1

-Sweat the spinach in a pan with a drizzle of olive oil, salt and pepper for about 15 minutes, then roughly chop.
+Sweat the spinach gently in a pan with a drizzle of olive oil, seasoning with salt and pepper, for about 15 minutes.
+Then roughly chop.

 2. 2

-Combine the ricotta with the spinach, grated pecorino and a pinch of black pepper until smooth and well mixed.
+Combine the ricotta with the spinach, grated pecorino, and a good crack of black pepper until smooth and well mixed.

 3. 3

-Make the béchamel: gently heat the milk with a pinch of nutmeg.
-In a separate saucepan, melt the butter, stir in the flour to form a roux.
-Slowly whisk in the warm milk, cooking and stirring until the sauce thickens and becomes silky.
+Make the béchamel: warm the milk with a pinch of nutmeg.
+In a separate saucepan, melt the butter and stir in the flour to form a roux.
+Gradually pour in the warm milk, stirring continuously until the sauce thickens to a silky consistency.

 4. 4

 Lightly oil the base of a baking dish and spread a few spoonfuls of béchamel.
-Lay down the first pasta layer, then spoon over the ricotta and spinach mixture, scatter cubes of caciocavallo, spoon over more béchamel and sprinkle with pecorino.
+Lay down the first layer of pasta sheets, then spread the ricotta and spinach mixture, scatter diced caciocavallo, spoon over some béchamel, and sprinkle with pecorino.

 5. 5

-Repeat the layers until all ingredients are used, finishing with a top layer of béchamel, pecorino and a few knobs of butter to help achieve a golden crust.
+Repeat the layers until all ingredients are used, finishing with a layer of béchamel, pecorino, and a few small knobs of butter to encourage a golden crust.

 6. 6

-Bake in a fan oven preheated to 180°C for about 30–35 minutes, until beautifully golden.
+Bake in a fan oven preheated to 180°C for about 30 to 35 minutes, until beautifully golden on top.

 7. 7